Shahabad Markanda: Demographics

 The Shahabad city is divided into 17 wards for which elections are held every 5 years.
 The Shahabad Municipal Committee has population of 58,795 of which 28,913 are males while 26,694 are females as per report released by the 2011 Census of India.

 Population of children between the ages of 0-6 is 4349 which is 10.21% of total population of Shahbad (MC).
-In Shahbad Municipal Committee, Female Sex Ratio is of 860 against state average of 879.
-Moreover Child Sex Ratio in Shahbad is around 771 compared to Haryana state average of 834.
-Literacy rate of Shahbad city is 83.77% higher than state average of 75.55%.
-In Shahbad, male literacy is around 87.11% while female literacy rate is 89.93%.
+In Shahbad Municipal Committee, the female sex ratio is 860 against state average of 879.
+Moreover the child sex ratio in Shahbad is around 771 compared to Haryana state average of 834.
+The literacy rate of Shahbad city is 83.77% higher than the state average of 75.55%.
+In Shahbad, male literacy is around 87.11% while the female literacy rate is 89.93%.

 Shahabad Municipal Committee has total administration over 9,222 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Municipal Committee limits and impose taxes on properties coming under its jurisdiction.

 Education and scientific research

 Notable schools include the Government School, established in 1897; Arya Putri Gurukul, established in 1909; and D.A.V.
 School, established in 1916.
 Islamiya School was converted as Khanewal Khalsa School.
 After partition some private schools were also established here, including Ramdutt Ka School, Prince Coaching College, popularly known as Sardaar Ka School (1950–2000), run by Principal Joginder Singh.
 National School of Guruji Master Teerath Singh Ka School played a notable role in the field of education here.

 In higher education Markanda National College and Arya Kanya Mahavidyalya are important to note.
 Contributions of Lala Sita Ram Ji Rahees, Dr. Krishan Gopal Chadha, Lala Bhal Singh Gupta, Lala Kesho Ram were significant in spread of higher education for women and establishing Arya Kanya Mahavidyalya.

 Divine Public School, Ram Parsad DAV Public School, Vishvas School, Satluj Senior Secondary School and Chanan Singh Ghumman Memorial College of Education run by Principal Dr. R.S.
-Ghumman, Sardar Kartar Singh Hayer School & College of Nursing run by Dr. Gurdip Singh Hayer are famous for providing quality education.
+Ghumman, Sardar Kartar Singh Hayer School & College of Nursing run by Dr. Gurdip Singh Hayer in the memory of her mother Sardarni Joginder Kaur Hayer Memorial Education Trust are famous for providing quality education.
 Mata Rukmani Rai Arya Senior Secondary School, D.A.V Centenary School, and SGNP School are also famous in the area.
+There are two medical college "Adesh Medical College and Miri Piri Medical College.